Beware of Pickpockets: A Practical Attack against Blocking Cards: System and Threat Model

 \parag{System Model} In our system model, we assume that the victim uses a smart card for daily activities, such as paying for the public transport used to commute to the workplace or accessing the workplace building.
 Being aware of the attacks that can be performed against smart cards, the user keeps a blocking card in the wallet to protect his smart card.
 We further assume that the victim has a smart card belonging to the ISO/IEC 14443 Type A family, which means that it can interact with \ac{nfc} readers at the $13.56$~MHz carrier frequency and a distance of up to $10cm$.
 In particular, the victim has either a MIFARE Ultralight or a MIFARE Classic in his wallet.

-\parag{Threat Model} Our attacker aims at extracting the content of the victim's smart card, even though it is accompanied by a blocking card.
+\parag{Threat Model} Our attacker aims at extracting the memory content of the victim's smart card even though a blocking card accompanies it.
+The smart card's memory content (i.e., the four or more 16 bytes blocks mentioned in Section \ref{subsec:back_classic}) depends on the specific application.
+Opposed to a situation where the attacker can physically steal a card or read information by looking at it, in our threat model, the attacker aims to extract information by leveraging the wireless communication capabilities of a smart card.
 To achieve this purpose, the attacker has to interact with the victim's smart card and follow a specific communication protocol to dump its content.
 We assume that the attacker performed some background checks on the victim so that the attacker knows which smart card is in the wallet.
 To save the content of the smart card, the attacker first needs an \ac{rfid} reader configured to send the set of commands compatible with the smart card communication protocol.
 Since the command set and series of messages for each protocol are publicly available, the attacker can easily get this information.
-Then, the attacker has to capture the communication between the attacker's own reader and the victim's card, to access the card content, upon removing the noise added by the blocking card through post processing.
+Then, the attacker has to capture the communication between the attacker's own reader and the victim's card to access the card content upon removing the noise added by the blocking card through post-processing.
 For signal collection, the attacker can rely on a very cheap setup (less than $50\$$): an~\ac{rf} spectrum analyzer connected to an \ac{nfc} antenna.
 Alternatively, the attacker might opt for a more expensive solution, which embeds the spectrum analyzer and the antenna in a standalone device.
-To perform the attack, the attacker has to physically be close to the victim's wallet.
+To perform the attack, the attacker has to be physically close to the victim's wallet, although not needing a line of sight view of the victim's card.
 Thus, we consider that the attacker can take advantage of a scenario where the victim's wallet is in a static position (e.g., an office desk or restaurant table).
 After collecting signals emitted during the communication between the attacker's reader and the victim's smart card, the attacker analyzes them to exfiltrate the private information.